amitofsk/dandy/docs/Dandy.md

 To generate a nonzero magnetic field, put a small refridgerator magnet near the sensor.
 Try to get the magnet within a few millimeters of the integrated circuit chip at the top of the sensor.

+This [Arduino example for the sensor](https://community.infineon.com/t5/Knowledge-Base-Articles/XENSIV-TLI493D-W2BW-I2C-interface-example-KBA237409/ta-p/437707) was used as a reference.

 (See file src/microcontr/magnetArd.ino)

 ```c++
 #include <Wire.h>
 #define ADDRESS 0x35 //Addreass of the sensor on the I2C bus